ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-12-git-tag-labeling-important-points-in-your-repository.md

 ## Pushing tags to remote repositories
 Pushing tags to remote repositories is an essential step in managing versioned releases and ensuring that your team members or collaborators have access to the tagged releases.
 Once you've created tags in your local repository, you can push them to a remote repository to share them with others.

-To push a single tag to a remote repository, you can use the `git push` command followed by the `--tags` option and the name of the remote repository.
-For example:
+To push a single tag to a remote repository, you can use the `git push` command:

 {%- highlight sh -%}
 git push <remote-name> <tag-name>